BlakeHancock/pyncer-maud/README.md

 # Maud
-A PHP 5.5+ library to help with implementing extensions into your apps.
+A PHP 5.5+ library to help with implementing extensions into your apps so that you can extend a single codebase to meet the unique needs of each client.

 ## Example usage